-When I was starting to work with Pine wood, I was curious about its hardness to use for some hardwood projects.
-I have researched a lot about that and let’s see Is Pine a hardwood?
+When I was starting to work with Pine wood, I was curious about its hardness to use for some heavy-duty projects.

 Pine is not hardwood.
 Pine is a softwood with a hardness rating of 380 lbf (1,690 N) which is relatively softer than most woods.
 Yellow Pine is harder than White Pine.
 Pinewood comes from evergreen coniferous trees like other softwoods.
 Pine is soft and easy to work with.

-But there’s a lot more to know about the hardness of Pinewood.
+But there’s a lot more to know!

-Furthermore, I’ll answer some frequently asked questions about the hardness of Pine as well.
+Furthermore, I’ll answer some frequently asked questions as well.

 Let’s jump in!